 The Texas Legislature has passed two bills that would provide producers with an informal complaint process to resolve disputes over lost or unaccounted for natural gas, as well as give Texas regulators the ability to assess penalties of up to $5,000 a day for violations of agency regulations.

-The state Senate passed the two measures (HB 1920 and HB 3273) on Wednesday, while the Texas House of Representatives approved the bills earlier in the month.
-The bills have the wide support of the state's oil and natural gas industry, said Ben Sebree, vice president for governmental affairs for the Texas Oil and Gas Association, which represents a cross-section of companies that account for 92% of oil and gas production in the state.
+The state Senate passed the two measures (HB 1920 and HB 3273) last Wednesday, while the Texas House of Representatives approved the bills earlier in the month.
+The bills have the wide support of the state’s oil and natural gas industry, said Ben Sebree, vice president for governmental affairs for the Texas Oil and Gas Association, which represents a cross-section of companies that account for 92% of oil and gas production in the state.
 The popular measures are expected to be signed into law by Gov. Rick Perry, sources said.

 But Perry’s office would not confirm this.
 “The bills haven’t been sent to our office yet.
 The governor will give [them] careful consideration” when he receives them, said spokeswoman Krista Moody.
 “It’s close to the end of the [legislative] session, and there are lots of bills on our plate.”